 Area scan data collected with a GP8100

 The GP8100 connects wirelessly to an iPad, making it a safer and easier option – no cables to trip over or get caught around.
 Furthermore, the iPad app is extremely intuitive so inexperienced operators can easily collect data.
 The data is all stored securely on the cloud and can be accessed by any member of the team no matter where he/she is located, offering unmatched flexibility.

 Any user with a Screening Eagle account can now have access to Workspace.
-Users can collaborate, manage, and share inspection records from anywhere at any time, by simply signing in with their Screening Eagle ID.
+Users can collaborate, manage, and share the bridge inspection records from anywhere at any time, by simply signing in with their Screening Eagle ID.
 Organized, structured and easy-to-access measurement data is the key to better, faster collaboration, insights and predictions.
 Workspace provides an end-to-end solution - from measurement record collection and analysis to reporting and informed decision making to protect the built world.